Afro-Argentines: Demographics

-Despite the fact that in the 1960s it was calculated that Argentina owed two thirds of the volume of its population to European immigration, over 5% of Argentines state they have at least one black ancestor, and a further 20% state they do not know whether or not they have any black ancestors.
+Despite the fact that in the 1960s it was calculated that Argentina owed two thirds of the volume of its population to European immigration, over 5% of Argentines state they have at least one Black ancestor, and a further 20% state they do not know whether or not they have any Black ancestors.
 Genetic studies carried out in 2005 showed that the average level of African genetic contribution in the population of Buenos Aires is 2.2%, but that this component is concentrated in 10% of the population who display notably higher levels of African ancestry.
 Today there is still a notable Afro-Argentine community in the Buenos Aires districts of San Telmo and La Boca.
 There are also quite a few African-descended Argentines in Merlo and Ciudad Evita cities, in the Buenos Aires metropolitan area.

+Immigrants from countries of primarily Sub-Saharan descent in Argentina, according to the 2022 Argentine census:

+Immigrants from Angola

+There are around 100,000 predominantly descendants of Angolan immigrants in Argentina, according to the 2022 census there are 177 people born in Angola living in Argentina.

+In 1680–1777 came at least 40,000 slaves in the region, while among the latter date and 1812, when traffic was halted, some 70,000 were landed in Buenos Aires and Montevideo (that figure must be added another, unknown, admitted slave overland from Rio Grande do Sul).
+The 22 percent of which came directly from Sub-Saharan Africa came from Congo and Angola.
+Actually left many more but one in five, on average, died on boats.

+After, the May Revolution banned the slave trade and then sanctioned freedom of wombs, but not abolished slavery, as did leaders favor the right of ownership over freedom.
+It is currently believed that among the Black population of Argentina, the predominant Angolan ancestry is the largest, the majority come from the cities of Cabinda, Luanda and Benguela.

 Immigrants from Cape Verde

 Between 12,000 and 15,000 descendants of immigrants from Cape Verde living in Argentina, of whom about 300 are native to the African continent.

 This immigration began in the late 19th century and became important from the 1920s.
 The busiest periods were between 1927 and 1933 and the third, after 1946.
 These migrations were mainly due to droughts in the African country that originated famine and death.

 They were expert sailors and fishermen, which is why most places settled in ports such as Rosario, Buenos Aires, San Nicolás, Bahía Blanca, Ensenada and Dock Sud.
 95% of them got jobs in the Military Navy, in the Merchant Navy in the Fluvial Fleet of Argentina and in YPF dockyards or the ELMA.